Department of Biomedical Sciences

 I came to NYITCOM because I saw a rare opportunity to help build a wonderful medical school with a research model for the future.
 I was attracted by leadership who simply wanted to make this a better place every day they came to work.
 I was most impressed by the positive attitude and enthusiasm of the student body and faculty.
 At the time, I knew little about the Osteopathic profession.
 Since my arrival, however, I have personally benefited from Osteopathic treatments on two occasions.
 In one case, restoration of normal mobility after a leg injury was a life changing event for me.

-After being here more than five years, I can honestly say that NYITCOM is the best place I have been.
+After being here more than ten years, I can honestly say that NYITCOM is the best place I have been.
 Faculty are dedicated to providing lifelong learning skills to our students.
 Research quality, breadth, and productivity have improved dramatically within the department, providing a broad array of new research opportunities for our students.
 I am excited about the future of medicine and am confident that our students will be well prepared for it.

 A. Martin Gerdes, Ph.D.,